Reginleif88/reginleif_lab/docs/Project-11-VLAN-Network-Segmentation.md

 ## 4. DHCP Configuration

 Create DHCP scopes for the Clients VLAN at each site.
-The existing Infrastructure VLAN scopes remain unchanged.
+Infrastructure, Server, and Management VLANs use static IP assignment only.

 ### A. HQ Client VLAN Scope (P-WIN-DC1)